-- To support children with Special Educational Needs and disabilities (SEND) within the nursery. - To ensure early identification of children with special educational needs. - To provide guidance for the assessment of children with special educational needs. - To establish procedures to meet our children special educational needs, providing a structured, staged approach to meet their needs, with support from outside agencies when necessary. - To take into account the views of individual parents/carers when assessing their child's particular needs. - To take into account the views of the child, taking into consideration their age and understanding.
+- To support children with Special Educational Needs and disabilities (SEND) within the Nursery. - To ensure early identification of children with special educational needs. - To provide guidance for the assessment of children with special educational needs. - To establish procedures to meet our children special educational needs, providing a structured, staged approach to meet their needs, with support from outside agencies where necessary. - To lease with external professionals, implementing support plans, working in collaboration. - To take into account the views of individual parents/carers when assessing their child's particular needs - To take into account the views of the child, taking into consideration their age and understanding.